galister/wlx-overlay-s/README.md

 # Known Issues

+## SteamVR: laser pointers not visible

+This seems to be a rare issue with SteamVR startup overlays.
+Restarting the overlay will fix the issue.

 ## Scroll wheel doesn't work

 This seems to be an issue specific to Electron apps (Discord, Element, Slack, Spotify) on Wayland.
 Scrolling will work when using these in your web browser.